 In this tutorial, we’ll show you how!

-What are AMBER and Emergency alerts?
+What are AMBER, Emergency and Public Safety alerts?

 For example, if a child is abducted near you, you may receive an AMBER alert that gives you a description of the vehicle known to belong to the abductor so that if you see it, you can call and tip off police.

 If you have a tornado warning in your area, and tornadoes are making touch-downs near you, you might receive an Emergency alert that tells you to take shelter in a safe location.

 Overall, this is the gist of what these alerts are used for.
 They’re intended to help with public safety, but they’re also an unnecessary feature to have enabled on each and every one of your iPhones.
 Instead, you may want to limit the feature to only one of your iPhones, or none of them at all.

 Note: your carrier may or may not support the feature, but these alerts are strictly for iPhone users, and they don’t appear on your iPad or iPod touch.

 Disabling AMBER, Emergency or Public Safety alerts on your iPhone